 The second day of the seminar continues with workshops.
 These workshops provide detailed information on a tool very similar to a taxanomic key that guides the user in planning an evaluation of a site where MNA is being considered and on two mathematical tools.
-The seminar officially ends at noon.
-However, there will be two additional sessions held in the afternoon that will provide interested attendees with the opportunity to participate in a hands-on session with two of the new mathematical tools.
+This day ends will a hands-on session devoted to BioBalance.
 Example problems will be worked.
-These sessions will be led by the developers of these tools.
+This session will be led by the developers of these tools.